ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/GitHub.md

 Version control really comes into its own when we begin to collaborate with other people.
 We already have most of the machinery we need to do this; the only thing missing is to copy changes from one repository to another.

-Systems like Git allow us to move work between any two repositories.
+Systems like git allow us to move work between any two repositories.
 In practice, though, it's easiest to use one copy as a central hub, and to keep it on the web rather than on someone's laptop.
 Most programmers use hosting services like [GitHub](https://github.com), [Bitbucket](https://bitbucket.org) or [GitLab](https://gitlab.com/) to hold those main copies.